 Withdrawal Date: June 2015 Withdrawal Note: NIST Released Special Publication (SP) 800-90A Revision 1, Recommendation for Random Number Generation Using Deterministic Random Bit Generators June 25, 2015 NIST announces the completion of Revision 1 of NIST Special Publication (SP) 800-90A, Recommendation for Random Number Generation Using Deterministic Random Bit Generators.
-This Recommendation specifies methods.
+This Recommendation specifies mechanisms for the generation of random bits using deterministic methods.
 In this revision, the specification of the Dual_EC_DRBG has been removed.
 The remaining DRBGs (i.e., Hash_DRBG, HMAC_DRBG and CTR_DRBG) are recommended for use.
 Other changes included in this revision are listed in an appendix.